eudoxia0/eudoxia0.github.io/article/_posts/2025-01-10-implementing-fsrs-in-100-lines.md

 # Updating Difficulty

-This section describes how an item's difficulty is updated after a review.
+This section describes how a card's difficulty is updated after a review.

 ## First Time

-Analogously with stability: an item that has never been reviewed has no difficulty.
+Analogously with stability: a card that has never been reviewed has no difficulty.

 The initial difficulty, after the first review, is defined by: